Skip to content

 This is how a business achieves its marketing goals using digital technologies.
 And as more business is done online, digital marketing solutions become more and more popular.

-Paid, owned, and earned media are the ingredients needed for a great digital marketing mix and should make up your marketing reports.
+Paid, owned, and earned media are the ingredients needed for a great digital marketing mix and should be encompassed in your marketing reports.
 Simply put, by categorizing your efforts into paid, owned, and earned media you identify how your content achieves a seat at the audience table.

 It looks something like this: